kwantton/Tietokannat_ja_web_ohjelmointi-dinerappthing/README.md

 - [x] max length 2000 for comments, enforced on frontend AND backend side.
 Nice!
 - [x] '/register': onInput frontend checks for username length, password matches, password length, password quality, and associated error messages
 - [x] '/register': onInput email validity frontend check, same rules also for preventing form sending
+- [x] '/' when trying to log in, incorrect username/password is reported to and handled in the frontend (browser, shown to user) instead of being redirected to '/error' with a similar message

 ## Maybe some day..
 - it would be awesome to save ALL info to the db after initial querying of the API so that the Places API wouldn't have to be used after that -> less use of the API (it's not free to use after initial trial), AND faster if your db lives closer to you than Google's servers.